LEADING OFF: Astros headed home; Red Sox-Yanks; O’s fly high

 OLD FRIENDS

-Diamondbacks ace Zack Greinke (15-6, 3.14 ERA) has lost four straight to his former Dodgers teammates, a skid he’ll try to end in the finale of a three-game set.
+Diamondbacks ace Zack Greinke (15-6, 3.14 ERA) has lost four straight to his former Dodgers teammates, a skid he’ll try to end while Arizona seeks to become the first team to sweep a series against Los Angeles this season.
 Greinke spurned Los Angeles for a big-money deal in Arizona prior to the 2016 season, but since winning his first meeting against the Dodgers last June, Greinke has gone 0-4 with a 6.85 ERA in four starts against them.
-Kenta Maeda (12-5, 3.76) is up for NL West-leading Los Angeles.
+Kenta Maeda (12-5, 3.76) is up for NL West-leading Los Angeles, which has lost a season-high four straight, including the last two against the Diamondbacks.

 GOOD NEWS, BAD NEWS

-The Cubs plan to have the next step in Jon Lester’s recovery from left lat tightness and shoulder fatigue mapped out after a 50-pitch bullpen session went well for the left-hander Wednesday.
+Cubs left-hander Jon Lester is scheduled to start Saturday against Atlanta following a successful 50-pitch bullpen session Wednesday.
+He’s recovering from left lat tightness and shoulder fatigue.
 But shortstop Addison Russell was called back to Chicago to be examined after experiencing a setback in his recovery from a right foot injury.
 Russell was scratched from a rehab game with Triple-A Iowa on Wednesday after experiencing soreness.
 The 2016 All-Star has been sidelined since early August after straining the foot.

 CAREER NIGHT